AKST/nuimo-client.js/README.md

     console.log(data)));
 ```

-## Features
+## Missing Features

-Only a subset of funtionality has been implemented so due to the
-undocumented nature of the BLE API at the moment, but included feaures are:
+Due to the partially undocumated nature of the BLE API only a subset of

-- notifications
-  - directional swipes
-  - rotation
-  - clicks
+functionality has been implemented thus far, which is mostly the fly
+gesuture.

 [nuimo-docs]: https://www.senic.com/developers
 [nuimo-ble]: https://medium.com/@senic/developing-for-the-nuimo-controller-7292becfacff